Monitoring Linux with SSH

 Discovering Linux Devices in the SL1 Classic User Interface

-To discover Linux devices using a discovery session, perform the following steps:
+To discover Linux devices using a classic discovery session:

 2. In the Discovery Control Panel, click the Create button.